jliocsar/jungle-devs-react-challenge/README.md

   - Form validation using React Hook Forms and React's Context API, displaying clear response messages to the user;
   - Mobile first development, fully responsive from 320px to 4k screens;
   - Made focusing on SEO and a11y;
-  - Easy and fast deploy provided w/ Docker;
+  - Easy and fast deploy w/ Docker;

 ---